 You can access the park from Chogoria, Naro Moru, Nanyuki.
 Many tour companies in Kenya offer packages for trekking and camping with organized accommodation and transport.

 Meru National Park

-A hidden treasure rarely talked about or visited for that matter.
+A hidden treasure rarely talked about or visited, for that matter.
 However, it is such a classic getaway and vacation destination.
-It features a wide array of wildlife; from elephants to hippos, leopards, cheetahs, buffalos, Grevy’s Zebra, among others.
+It features a wide array of wildlife; from elephants to hippos, leopards, cheetahs, buffalos, and Grevy’s Zebra, among others.

-The park has more than 427 bird species, riverine and rivers, habitats, Adamson’s Fall, The Tana River, and an epic view of Mt.
-Kenya.
+The park has more than 427 bird species, riverine and rivers, habitats, Adamson’s Fall, The Tana River, and an epic view of Mount Kenya.

 Ngare Ndare Forest

 But, if you are aquaphobic like yours truly, you will have to make do with the hiking trail through the forest.
 There is a campsite, too, in case you want to spend a night in the forest.
 Rock climbing is also available for climbers.